ACEsuit/ACEpotentials.jl/docs/src/gettingstarted/parallel-fitting.md

 # Parallel Fitting

-`ACE1pack` and `ACEfit` may be accelerated with one or more parallelization options.
+`ACEpotentials` and `ACEfit` may be accelerated with one or more parallelization options.

 ### Distributed fitting (multiple processes)